 People from freezing cold places like Minneapolis like to say stuff like, “There’s no such thing as bad weather, only bad clothes.”
 And this fall will be your chance to test that, as one of the nation’s best outdoors cities has average temps in the 40s.
 Stock up at REI and head to the Twin Cities, where the survey’s second-highest parks score stems from places like Lyndale Park with its iconic views.
 Or Mills Ruin Park on the west side of St. Anthony Falls, where the city’s flour milling history has been preserved for visitors.

 Mission Beach, Pacific Beach, La Jolla — you name the San Diego enclave, and it’s going to be ideal during fall.
 For the more adventurous, try your hand and hang-gliding over the Pacific at Torrey Pines Gliderport.
 Potato Chip Rock is also a marvelous, if challenging, hike that’ll bring you to one of the most underrated photo spots in California.
 You can also stop and see the famous sea lions at La Jolla, or scope out the beaches and go tidepooling in search of sea anemones, starfish, and sea cucumbers.

 7. Washington, DC

-You probably wouldn’t have guessed the nation’s capital had the highest parks score on the list, as most people don’t think of DC parks much past the national mall.
+You probably wouldn’t have guessed the nation’s capital had the highest parks score on the list, as most people don’t think of DC parks much past the National Mall.
 But Washingtonians know their city is home to some of the best urban nature in the world.
-Start at Rock Creek Park, where you can explore its 32 miles of trials, or head up the Capital Crescent Trail from Georgetown to Silver Spring, Maryland.
-There is, of course, the Potomac River and all its boating and kayaking opportunities.
-Plus the National Arboretum and its 446 acres of relaxation.
+Start at Rock Creek Park, where you can explore its 32 miles of trails, or head up the Capital Crescent Trail from Georgetown to Silver Spring, Maryland.
+There is, of course, the Potomac River and all its boating and kayaking opportunities, plus the National Arboretum and its 446 acres of relaxation.